tweag/monad-bayes/docs/docs/usage.md

   return x
 ```

 Doing `enumerator example` will create a list of $2^{100}$ entries, all but one of which have $0$ mass.
 (See below for a way to perform this inference efficiently).

 The main purpose of `Enumerator` is didactic, as a way to understand simple discrete distributions in full.
-In addition, you can use it in concert with transformers like `Weighted`, to get a sense of how they work.
+In addition, you can use it in concert with transformers like `WeightedT`, to get a sense of how they work.
 For example, consider:

 ```haskell
 example = do